openiris/IRIS/README.md

 Technically, IRIS is built on Beacon-like NIO-based event handler.
 On top of the IO engine, we have ported many of Floodlight core/application modules including Learning Switch, Link Discovery, Topology Manager, Device Manager, Forwarding, Firewall, and Static Flow Entry Pusher.
+Further, we have enhanced the Firewall module, and newly introduced a Nettwork Failover Module.

 Though a large portion of the IRIS functions take after those of Floodlight and Beacon, we did not want to stop at merely creating an improved version of the famous open-source controllers.